 The John Wesley Powell Auditorium is adjacent to the Cosmos Club, 2170 Florida Avenue NW, Washington DC 20008.
 Entrance is through the club gate, the first right-hand entrance on Florida Avenue north of the intersection with Massachusetts Avenue NW.
 The auditorium entrance is to the left of the gate.

-|Program Chair||Larry S. Millstein|
+|Program Director||Larry S. Millstein|

-|Membership Chair||Lloyd Mitchell|
+|Membership Director||Lloyd Mitchell|

 |Corresponding Secretary||Robin Taylor|